ruanzx/devcontainer-templates/features/bmad-method-in-docker/README.md

 ## How It Works

 1. The feature installs a wrapper script at `/usr/local/bin/bmad`
-2. When you run `bmad`, it executes the BMAD-METHOD Docker container with:
+2. When you run `bmad`, it:
-   - Current working directory mounted to `/workspace` in the container
+   - Executes the BMAD-METHOD Docker container with your workspace mounted
-   - All commands passed through to the containerized BMAD-METHOD
+   - Passes all commands through to the containerized BMAD-METHOD
 3. The script automatically handles:
    - Path translation between dev container and host (when running in a dev container)
    - Volume mounting for workspace access
    - Docker image pulling (if not already present)
 4. All BMAD-METHOD files and outputs remain in your workspace

+**Note**: To get the latest BMAD-METHOD version, rebuild and push the Docker image with `npm install -g bmad-method@latest`

 ## Dev Container Integration